Black Disciples

 In the year 1958 Disciples made their first expansion move as they settled in the western part of the Woodlawn community west of Woodlawn Avenue as they took over about 2/3 of the Woodlawn neighborhood.
 The other 1/3 was Egyptian Cobra territory who became archrivals along with the original group of Blackstone Rangers.
 The Disciples would make this neighborhood permanently as they have maintained a heavy presence over the decades.

-In the year 1958 black families began to settle in the South Shore community for the first time.
+In the year 1958 black families began to settle in the northern part of the South Shore community north of 71st Street.
 This was a neighborhood that was known to have some anti-black and anti-Jewish sentiment since the 19th century.
 When blacks first arrived, they were met with hostility especially from white gangs.
-The Devil’ Disciples then migrated to this community to support the black community in their racial struggles.
-South Shore would become another permanent home to the Disciples for generations to come.
+The Devil’ Disciples then migrated to this community to support the black community in their racial struggles back in 1958.
+South Shore would become another permanent home to the Disciples for generations to come and once African Americans moved more south of 71st Street in the early 70s, Disciples took many pieces of territory in that region.
 High-ranking and/or senior members often have preferred South Shore over time.
-Many times, over the decades money-making big-time Disciples would buy houses here making this sacred lands for the Disciples.
+Many times, over the decades money-making big-time BDs would buy houses here making this sacred lands for the Disciples.

-As the years of 1958 to 1961 went by the Disciples became especially powerful in northern Englewood as white flight ran its course and more black families moved in created excellent recruiting opportunities.
-By 1961 the Devil’s Disciples were the most powerful gang in Englewood and the Italian greaser gangs were fighting that losing war against the Disciples.
-By this time the Italian greaser gangs had left Englewood.
+As the years of 1958 to 1961 went by the Disciples became especially powerful in northern Englewood as white flight ran its course and more black families moved in which created excellent recruiting opportunities.
+As the northern Englewood area changed from white to black a racial battle ensued between white Englewood gangs, I don’t know the name of the white gangs.
+Disciples would also clash with Egyptian Cobras taking over the far northeast section of Englewood.
+By 1961 the Devil’s Disciples were the most powerful gang in Englewood.
+By this time the white population had completely left northern Englewood by 1962.

 In the year 1961, 14-year-old David Barksdale took over leadership of the Devil’s Disciples and he directly oversaw the Englewood branch of the Disciples.
-Barksdale appointed Mingo as President of the Disciples in Hyde Park and Kenwood that became known as “East Side Disciples.”
+Barksdale appointed “Mingo” as President of the Disciples in Hyde Park and Kenwood (East Side Disciples).
+Richard Strong was no longer running the Disciples because his family moved to the Cabrini Green projects when Strong was 15 years old.

 In the same year that David Barksdale took over the Disciples Richard Strong and his family moved into the Cabrini Green public housing projects that was mostly ran by various small gangs and Egyptian Cobras.
 Strong developed quite a following in no time and recruited several black youths into his gang the Black Deuces which was the gang he created in Cabrini, but they were tied to the Devil’s Disciples.
 This is how Disciples became a large presence in the Cabrini Green area until the projects were torn down.

 The Disciples also spread into the south suburbs in Harvey, Dixmoor, Phoenix, Chicago Heights, Robbins and Ford Heights communities for the same reasons as on the further south side to deal with racial conflicts that ended up turning into more of a rivalry with Blackstone Rangers that were settling in these communities as well.
-The Disciples would became permanent residents of these suburbs up to present day.
+I am not sure exactly when Disciples arrived but it was by the early 70s but they would not maintain a strong influence until Gangsters arrived and made them all become BGD (GD).
+The Disciples would became permanent residents of these suburbs up to present day but most of the Disciple presence in these burbs ended up being GDs but BDs still have influence in Robbins and Chicago Heights.

 One may ask what I mean by racial strife.
-From speaking to many over time from these areas and similar white flight areas around the city it can be any or all of these behaviors:
+From speaking to many over time from these areas and similar white flight areas around the city it can be any or all of these behaviors that bring a need for African American youths living in racially transitioning areas to attach to gangs:

 Bullying in school – Many times white youths would pick on black students by calling them racial slurs or treating them as less equal.